 3D user interfaces are already essential to fields as diverse as visualization and video games, and are becoming even more important as the major personal computer and smartphone user interfaces incorporate increasingly powerful 3D technology.
 COMS W4172 provides an introduction to this exciting way of interacting with computers, with an emphasis on methods for designing and developing effective 3D user interfaces.
-The course's name acknowledges the major role played in our projects by augmented reality—dynamically overlaying virtual media on our experience of the real world.
+The course's name acknowledges the major role played in our projects by augmented reality—dynamically integrating 3D virtual media with our experience of the real world.
 We will explore:

 Your grade will be based on:

 The domain for your team project will be up to you.
 You can see screenshots of past team final projects and our team final project videos from Spring 2012, Spring 2013, and Spring 2014.

 There will be no final exam, but we hope you'll be having too much fun doing the final project to miss it.

 Please don't hesitate to talk with me to find out if this is the right course for you!
 Prior familiarity with the 3D math used in COMS W4160 will be helpful, but is not required: the course will include a review of the 3D math needed to understand the material and do the assignments.

 Morgan Thompson (mzt2102 [AT] columbia [DOT] edu) is a senior in the CS Vision and Graphics Track in SEAS.
 She has worked on a number of augmented reality research projects in the Computer Graphics and User Interfaces Lab using Unity3D over the past three years and has several years of full stack web development besides.
 She will hold office hours Wednesdays 2–4pm in 6LE3 Schapiro CEPSR (212-939-7101).